stevesKnowledge/KnowledgeSystems/AtomicNotes/Note Taking Software.md

 # Massive Wiki
-An open source Wiki System, created by
+An open source Wiki System, with ability to publish to the web.

 Format: text files, wiki syntax
-Sync:  They primarily expect people to use GitHub, but any text sync methods ( See [Notion section](#Notion) of this page  )
+Sync:  They primarily expect people to use GitHub, but any text sync methods will work see [[Reame-Obsidian Sync Methods]]
 Platforms: Expects you to use Obsidian or a markdown editor such as Typora.

+**Conceptual Diagram**
+(This is here primarily as an example of an image ;)
 ![[massive-wiki-conceptual-diagram-20210425.png|200x300]]

 # Markdown Editors